-For management purposes, the Group is divided into two operating segments (manufacturing and real estate leasing) according to the nature of the products and services provided.
+For management purposes, the Group is divided into operating segments per products/service, (tuna, salmon, and rental) according to the nature of the products and services provided.
 The Group's identified operating segments are consistent with the segments reported to the BOD which is the Group's Chief Operating Decision Maker.

-5. Significant Accounting Judgments and Estimates
+3. Significant Accounting Judgments and Estimates